 The north has been ruled by the Starks for thousands of years from the castle known as Winterfell.
+The only city in the region is White Harbor, while the most prominent northern towns are the winter town and Barrowton.
 Notable bannermen of the region include Bolton, Cerwyn, Dustin, Flint, Glover, Hornwood, Karstark, Manderly, Mormont, Reed, Ryswell, Tallhart, and Umber.
 Bastards of noble origin raised in the north are given the surname Snow.

 - 1 Geography

 - 3 People

 - 4 Economy